Heteroscedastic Temporal Variational Autoencoder For Irregular Time Series: Experiments

 \paragraph{Synthetic Data Results:} Figure \ref{fig:toy} shows sample visualization output for the synthetic dataset.
 For this experiment, we compare HTVAE mTAN, the single task Gaussian process STGP, and the proposed HeTVAE model.
 We vary the number of observed points ($3, 10, 20$) and each model is used to infer the distribution over the remaining time points.
 We draw multiple samples from the VAE latent state for HeTVAE and HTVAE mTAN and visualize the distribution of the resulting mixture.
-The figure illustrates the interpolation performance of each of the models.
 As we can see, the interpolations produced by HTVAE mTAN have approximately constant uncertainty across time and this uncertainty level does not change even when the number of points conditioned on increases.
 On the other hand, both HeTVAE and STGP show variable uncertainty across time.
 Their uncertainty reduces in the vicinity of input observations and increases in gaps between observations.
-Even though the STGP model has an advantage in this experiment (the synthetic data were generated with an RBF kernel smoother and STGP uses RBF kernel as the covariance function) the proposed model HeTVAE shows comparable interpolation performance.
+Even though the STGP has an advantage in this experiment (the synthetic data were generated with an RBF kernel smoother and STGP uses RBF kernel as the covariance function), the proposed model HeTVAE shows comparable interpolation performance.
+We show more qualitative results in Appendix \ref{sec:viz}.

-\paragraph{Real Data Results:} Tables \ref{table:phy_interp} and \ref{table:mimic_interp} compare the interpolation performance of all the approaches on PhysioNet and MIMIC-III respectively.
-The proposed model HeTVAE outperforms the previous approaches across all the metrics on both datasets.
+\paragraph{Real Data Results:} Tables \ref{table:phy_interp}, \ref{table:mimic_interp} and \ref{table:climate_interp} compare the interpolation performance of all the approaches on PhysioNet, MIMIC-III and Climate dataset respectively.
+HeTVAE outperforms the prior approaches with respect to the negative log likelihood score on all three datasets.
 Gaussian Process based methods $-$ STGP and MTGP achieve second and third best performance respectively.
 We emphasize that while the MAE and MSE values for some of the prior approaches are close to those obtained by the HeTVAE model, the primary metric of interest for comparing probabilistic interpolation approaches is log likelihood, where the HeTVAE performs much better than the other methods.
-We also note that the MAE/MSE of the VAE-based models with homoscedastic output can be improved by using small fixed variance during training.
+We note that the MAE/MSE of the VAE-based models with homoscedastic output can be improved by using a small fixed variance during training.
 However, this produces even worse log likelihood values.
+Further, we note that the current implementation of MTGP is not scalable to the Climate dataset (270 dimensions).
+We provide experiments on an additional dataset in Appendix \ref{sec:electricity_results}.